thatbudakguy/qg/adventures/Candlekeep.md

 To enter, the PCs must present the sigil of a renowned wizard (Denlor's headband) and a book the library does not have ([Eryn](../Characters/Eryn/%21index.md), who agrees to stay there).

 Check out Elminster’s Candlekeep Companion: [https://www.dmsguild.com/product/311436/Elminsters-Candlekeep-Companion?affiliate_id=81207](https://www.dmsguild.com/product/311436/Elminsters-Candlekeep-Companion?affiliate_id=81207)

+The lead-in involves meeting Peregrine's uncle, Jaeger, and returning to Waterdeep to visit the house where Peregrine's parents once lived.
+Maybe learning the truth about their deaths too.